ATXLtheAxolotl/Analyzed-BDS/README.md

 # Analyzed-BDS
 A pre-analyzed project file for BDS (Bedrock Dedicated Server), check the releases section for the releases.

+I (ATXL) am currently using Ghidra version 10.2.2 for this.

 # How do I use a .gar file in Ghidra?
 First make sure you have no current projects open, you can do this by going to `File > Close Project`